ObliviateRickLin/LibSSM/README.md

-# Notice
-This document is still under development.
-Contact 120090527 if you have any advice.

 # SSM Library

 ## Description

-The SSM (Surrogate Safety Measures) Library is a comprehensive library focused on providing surrogate safety measures in traffic analysis.
+The SSM (Surrogate Safety Measures) Library is a comprehensive library focused on providing surrogate safety measures in self-driving safety analyze.
 It's primarily based on measures such as Time to Collision (TTC), Gap Time (GT), Encroachment Time (ET), Deceleration Rate (DR), Proportion of Stopping Distance (PSD), Post-Encroachment Time (PET), and Initially Attempted Post-Encroachment Time (IAPT).
 The objective is to provide a tool that allows for a more in-depth analysis of traffic conflicts, focusing not only on frequency but also on severity.

 ## Installation